 Mark V. Pauly, PhD, is Bendheim Professor in the Department of Health Care Management, Professor of Health Care Management, and Business and Public Policy at The Wharton School and Professor of Economics in the School of Arts and Sciences at the University of Pennsylvania.

 Dr. Pauly is a former commissioner on the Physician Payment Review Commission, a consultant to the Congressional Budget Office and the U.S. Department of Health and Human Services, and a member of the Medicare Technical Advisory Panel.
 Dr. Pauly was recently President of the American Society of Health Economists.
-He received The John M. Eisenberg Excellence in Mentorship Award from AHRQ in 2007, and the William B. Graham Prize for Health Services Research in 2012.
+He received The John M. Eisenberg Excellence in Mentorship Award from AHRQ in 2007, the William B. Graham Prize for Health Services Research in 2012, and the Victor Fuchs Award from ASHecon.
 He was elected to the Institute of Medicine (now National Academy of Medicine) in 1987.